djangopbx/djangopbx-docs/docs/portal/login.rst

 =======

-When first connecting to your DjangoPBX URL, you will be presented with a login dialogue.
+When first connecting to your DjangoPBX URL, you will be presented with a login dialog.

 .. image:: ../_static/images/portal/login.jpg
         :scale: 100%